vgaysin1/CURE-MicrobialMysteries-test/instructor-guide.Rmd

   - Each class lasted 1 hour and 15 minutes
   - Core units 1, 2, 3 and 4, over the coure of 4 weeks and 8 classes (1 unit per week and 2 classes/week) was typically associated with 1.5-2 hrs of homework per class, or 3-4 hours of homework per week.
+- Typically, each class will begin with either discussion or presentation based on homework from a previous session.

 <br>